Why Spacing Is the Most Undertaught Fundamental

 - Positioned to give the ball-handler an angle to pass, not just a target to dump to

-When you watch good basketball and something looks “easy”, it’s usually because the spacing was perfect.
-Nobody noticed because nothing broke down.
+When good basketball looks easy, it’s usually because the spacing was perfect.
+Nobody noticed, because nothing broke down.

 Why it’s hard to teach